 Therefore, by choosing Thomas Higgins for your debt recovery, there is no need for you to be out of pocket for chasing money that is rightfully yours.
 With a successful claim, not only are our costs covered but as we don't charge commission or a percentage, you will receive all of what is retrieved from the debtor and at no extra cost.
+Please refer to our costs and fees table, which provides detail of what you can recover at each stage.

 But that’s not all.